ThePistonCraft/potatocloud/README.md

 # potatocloud

-A super simple "cloud" system for Minecraft servers that is performant, customizable and made to be simple and easy to use
+A simple "cloud" system for Minecraft servers that is performant, customizable and made to be simple and easy to use

 ## Supported Platforms (Server Versions)
 - Paper (1.20.4 - current)